yunchengzhang1/CS4345_Discord_Bot/README.md

 Requirements:

-_WORKING_ User shall be able to join a group/class through reacting to a message.
-_WORKING_ User shall be assigned a specific role for the group/class upon joining.
+_WORKING_ User shall be able to join a group/class through reacting to a message.\n _WORKING_ User shall be assigned a specific role for the group/class upon joining.
 _WORKING_ User shall be able to leave a group/class through reacting to a message.
 _WORKING_ User shall be able to create tasks that are associated with the group/class if they have administrative privileges.